fredboudon/LpyWeb/README.md

 If you want to access to the application with other machines, you can run it with the command : flask run --host=IP_HOST_MACHINE.
 (IP_HOST_MACHINE is the IP adress of the machine which run the flask application) You can check the IP adress using : "ip a show" or "ifconfig" (or ipconfig on Windows)

+You can also use ngrok (https://ngrok.com/) to share your local host with all users.